 - Vision Service Plan (VSP)

 - Davis Vision

-Most of these insurance plans require you to see a surgeon in-network, as they have contracts with specific LASIK clinics.
-Or, they may offer special offers if you go in-network.
+Most of these insurance plans require seeing an in-network surgeon.
+This is because they have contracts with specific LASIK clinics.
+Or, they may offer special offers if you stay in-network.

 LASIK Cost With Insurance

 Each vision insurance plan may provide slightly different benefits.
 Remember that your primary health insurance may contract with some of these vision plans to offer coverage.

 If you already have health insurance, you can contact the company to see if they provide vision coverage.